 - Pregnancy and birth

 - Relationship issues

-The first session will be charged at £20 to give both of us an opportunity to meet one another before you make any further financial commitment to working with me.
+The first session will be charged at £20 (£30 for couples) to give us an opportunity to meet one another before you make any further financial commitment to working with me.
 After this I can offer you a fixed number of sessions or a longer-term arrangement, either of which can be reviewed as time goes on.

 Daytime or evening appointments are available.